gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

 I am the Lion of the Tribe of Judah and the world is about to understand.
-I am he that is given preeminence in heaven and earth, for my name is greater than all names except
+I am he that is given preeminence in heaven and earth, for my name is greater than all names except
 Yahweh.
-I am the Son of God come in the flesh for the sins of mankind, and I was raised the third day and received into the heavens.
+I am the Son of God come in the flesh for the sins of mankind, and I was raised the third day and received into the heavens.
 I am he who will rule in righteousness on the earth, and my Bride will rule with me.
 I am he who has called you to glory and virtue, so faint not!
 I am Look for my appearing! ‫ סופתא ךתוא רחא ךכ‬(etfos otha ahar kah - I’ll catch you later)

 98